-The Fujifilm X20 and the Fujifilm X30 are two digital cameras that were revealed to the public, respectively, in January 2013 and August 2014.
+The Fujifilm X20 and the Fujifilm X30 are two digital cameras that were announced, respectively, in January 2013 and August 2014.
 Both the X20 and the X30 are fixed lens compact cameras that are equipped with a 2/3 sensor.
 Both cameras offer a resolution of 12 megapixel.

 The physical size and weight of the Fujifilm X20 and the Fujifilm X30 are illustrated in the side-by-side display below.
-Three consecutive views from the front, the top, and the rear side are shown.
+Three consecutive perspectives from the front, the top, and the back are presented.
 All size dimensions are rounded to the nearest millimeter.
-You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the X20 – represents the basis or 100 percent across all the size and weight measures).
+If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left side – the X20 – represents the basis for the calculations across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Fujifilm X30 is somewhat larger (5 percent) than the Fujifilm X20.
 Moreover, the X30 is markedly heavier (20 percent) than the X20.
-Cameras intended for semi-professional or professional use tend to be a bit bulkier in order to give them the necessary ruggedness.
 In this context, it is worth noting that neither the X20 nor the X30 are weather-sealed.